Chatbots: The Essential Guide

 Deploying chatbot software shouldn’t be a complex or daunting process.
 Providing that the correct people are involved, effective technology is selected and a solidified plan is followed, chatbot development can be straightforward.
 Here’s how.

 The fundamental first step of chatbot development involves the knowledge that will be served to your customers.
-Knowledge Managers must begin the process by identifying what knowledge already exists and is documented within a company.
+Companies must begin the process by identifying what knowledge already exists and is documented internally.
 This usually involves explicit knowledge which is simple to communicate such as guides, report and manuals and can be discovered using data mining and looking through company intranets and shared platforms.

-Knowledge Managers then move on to extracting tacit company knowledge.
+Companies then move on to extracting tacit company knowledge.
 This is the type of knowledge that has been accumulated over many years, residing in the brains of senior employees.
 Tacit knowledge is based on experience, skill and perspective, it is deep rooted and therefore proves difficult to interpret and share.
-To overcome this, Knowledge Managers use a range of knowledge acquisition techniques, including:
+To overcome this, companies use a range of knowledge acquisition techniques, including:

 Once captured, it is good practice to store all knowledge, both explicit and tacit, in one centralised spreadsheet.
-Knowledge Managers can then collate and refine knowledge into consumable articles, often rewriting them for a consistent tone of voice.
+Knowledge can then be collated and refine into consumable articles, often rewritten to match a consistent tone of voice.
 Your chatbot software vendor can later handle the bulk importation of knowledge into your knowledge base which seamlessly integrates with your chatbot tool.

 Before deploying your chatbot, it is important to set SMART objectives so that the tool’s effectiveness can be measured over time.
 Begin by gathering input from a range of employees who are involved in the process – gage what they expect from the chatbot in terms of success, output and return on investment – this will help shape the objectives and subsequent goals.